101arrowz/pwa-manifest/packages/parcel-config-pwa-manifest/README.md

 Integrating manifest generation into the build pipeline makes life easier.
 Only minimal configuration is *required*, but if you want you can still customize to your heart's content.

 ## Documentation
 All configuration is done in `package.json` under the `pwaManifest` key.
-You may also place configuration in `.pwamanifestrc` or `.pwarc` in a JSON format:
+You may also place configuration in a `.pwamanifestrc` in a JSON format:

 ```json
 {